Loading image...Kiro

 bash

-/save [path] – Saves your current conversation to a JSON file.
-Add -f or --force to overwrite an existing file Examples: /save ./my-project-conversation -f /save /home/user/project/my-project-conversation.json You cannot use ~ to denote your home directory. /load [path] – Loads a conversation from a previously saved JSON file Example: /load ./my-project-conversation.json
+/chat save [path] – Saves your current conversation to a JSON file.
+Add -f or --force to overwrite an existing file Examples: /chat save ./my-project-conversation -f /chat save /home/user/project/my-project-conversation.json You cannot use ~ to denote your home directory. /chat load [path] – Loads a conversation from a previously saved JSON file Example: /chat load ./my-project-conversation.json

 Info

-The /save and /load commands operate independently of the directory where the conversation was originally created.
+The /chat save and /chat load commands operate independently of the directory where the conversation was originally created.
 When loading a conversation, be mindful that it will replace your current conversation regardless of which directory it was saved from.